Welcome to All Worlds Wayfarer

-- Paranormal, Surrealism, Weird Fiction, or anything else with speculative elements.
+- Paranormal, Surrealism, Weird Fiction, or any other style with speculative elements.

 As long as your story emphasizes characters, themes, or craft, it may be a fit for us.

-Hard sells include: Stories heavily reliant on genre tropes; stories with traditional fantasy races and creatures (elves, dragons, etc); paranormal romance; horror without supernatural and psychological elements.
-While we love stories that subvert or twist tropes and archetypes, we are also likely not a fit for satire, parody, or straightforward deconstructions.
+Hard sells: Stories heavily reliant on genre tropes; stories with traditional fantasy races and creatures (elves, dragons, etc); superheroes; stories with real-world religious elements; paranormal romance; horror without supernatural and psychological elements.
+While we love stories that subvert or twist tropes and archetypes, we are likely not a fit for satire, parody, or straightforward deconstructions.

 We publish in the adult, new adult, and young adult age ranges.